GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/light.md

 !!! tip

     For example a light texture can be used to make a headlight bulbs for a car or a flashlight that illuminate only in one direction.
-    Open the example below to see how custom shape for light are used.
+    Open the following example to see how light custom shapes can be used.